 - Administration Console The Administration Console (or Admin Console) is the graphical software that runs on a Windows computer within a connected network.
-Admin Console is McAfee's proprietary GUI management software tool that needs to be installed on a Windowsbased workstation.
+Admin Console is McAfee's proprietary GUI management software tool that needs to be installed on a Windows-based workstation.
 This is the primary management tool.
 All Admin Console sessions are protected over secure TLS channel. - Command Line Interface (CLI) A UNIX-based CLI is also available for configuring the firewall and performing troubleshooting functions.
 It can be used as an alternative to the Admin Console to perform most administration tasks.
-The CLI is accessed locally over the serial port or by a direct-connected keyboard and mouse, while remote access is via Secure Shell (SSH) session. - MFE SNMP Agent The MFE S-Series can use the SNMP v3 protocol for remote management, and to provide information about the state and statistics as part of a Network Management System (NMS). - Although SNMP v3 can support AES encryption, the protocol employs a non-Approved key generation method.
-However, the module's SNMP Agent does not support "set" requests, preventing the modification of any critical security parameters (CSPs) through this interface.
-Additionally, because the module's CSPs are not defined in the Firewall's MIB6, information about those CSPs is not made available to be transmitted or viewed over this interface.
-Thus, this interface provides management for non-FIPS-relevant information only, and offers no ability to alter or view CSPs. - MFE Control Center Control Center is an enterprise-class management appliance that enables scalable centralized management and monitoring of the McAfee Firewall Enterprise solutions, allowing network administrators to centrally define firewall policy, deploy updates, inventory their firewall products, generate reports, and demonstrate regulatory compliance.
+The CLI is accessed locally over the serial port or by a direct-connected keyboard and mouse, while remote access is via Secure Shell (SSH) session. - SNMP v3 The MFE S-Series uses the SNMP v3 protocol for remote management, and to provide information about the state and statistics as part of a Network Management System (NMS).
+Although SNMP v3 can support AES encryption, the protocol employs a non-Approved key generation method; therefore, the module has been designed to block the ability to view or alter critical security parameters (CSPs) through this interface.
+This is a management-only interface for the module; no CSPs or user data are transmitted over this interface. - MFE Control Center Control Center is an enterprise-class management appliance that enables scalable centralized management and monitoring of the McAfee Firewall Enterprise solutions, allowing network administrators to centrally define firewall policy, deploy updates, inventory their firewall products, generate reports, and demonstrate regulatory compliance.
 Control Center is designed to run on an administrator's workstation, and allows network administrators to fully mange their firewall solutions from the network edge to the core.
 Management communications between the MFE and Control Center are secured over a TLS session.